pykale/transparentML/README.md

 1. Clone this repository.
 2. Run `pip install -r requirements.txt` to install the required dependencies for building the book (it is recommended you do this within a virtual environment).
 3. (Optional) Edit the book source files located in the `content` directory.
-4. Run `jupyter-book clean content` from the project directory `transparentML` to clean any existing builds.
-5. Run `jupyter-book build content` from the project directory `transparentML` to build the book.
+4. Run `jupyter-book build content` from the project directory `transparentML` to build the book.

 A fully-rendered HTML version of the book will be built in `content/_build/html/`.

 ## Contributing

 This repository uses [`pre-commit`](https://pre-commit.com/).
 If you will contribute to this repository (most welcome!), please install `pre-commit` and run `pre-commit install` prior to committing.
-If you have already committed, but your PR is failing because of a pre-commit error, run pre-commit run --all locally to find and fix the error.
+If you have already committed, but your PR is failing because of a pre-commit error, run `pre-commit run --all` locally to inspect and fix the error.

 ## Contributors